Uncaught-TypeError/Uncaught-TypeError/README.md

 - 👯 working to collaborate with other developers
 - 📌 looking to contribute society

-🐞 A developer too lazy to create responsives LOL.
+🐞 A developer who usually spends time staring red lines.

 ### Languages (Front-End)